 In July 2005, GASB issued statement No. 47, Accounting for Termination Benefits.
 There was no impact on the County's financial statements as a result of the implementation of Statement No. 47.
-For termination benefits provided through a deferred benefit OPEB plan, the provisions of this Statement will be implemented in conjunction with Statement No. 45, and therefore the County is unable to disclose the impact that adopting Statement of Governmental Accounting Standards No. 47 will have on its financial position and results of operations when such statement is required to be adopted for FY 2007.
+For termination benefits provided through a deferred benefit OPEB plan, the provisions of this Statement have been implemented in conjunction with Statement No. 45.